mssfoobar/docs/docs/30_deployment/70-platform-aoh/50-prepare-aoh-setup.md

 DB Server should have already been deployed in previous steps found in `Infra platform`.
 Here we are installing DB schemas and essential data for AOH to function properly.

 ### Install Database
+Check with deployment team for the latest DB package to deploy.

 ### Apply overall Hasura Schema
+The latest DB package will also deploy the latest Hasura Schema